andrea-liu87/UsefullLibrary/README.md

 ## Compact Coding/ Refactoring
 [Butterknife](https://github.com/JakeWharton/butterknife) Annotate fields with @BindView and a view ID for Butter Knife to find and automatically cast the corresponding view in your layout.
+</br>[Simple SQL Provider](https://github.com/ckurtm/simple-sql-provider) An easy way to create a sql based ContentProvider in Android using annotations

 ## Web Library
 [Retrofit](https://github.com/square/retrofit) REST API service / HTTP API.